strikles/blog/content/post/18-june-2020/index.md

 22:53pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

 22:54pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+23:00pm - Forced to hear vocal payloads attempting to manipulate me into killing myself in front of a police station.